GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 ## Functions

 Functions in NDSL are used similar to traditional Python functions.
 They can be used to make code visually more appealing, and are inlined at execution.
+Technically, NDSL functions are GT4Py constructs, that NDSL provides an interface for.
+They are "pure" functions - meaning they cannot modify arguments in-place and just return values.

 Functions follow all the same rules as stencils, a but have a number of important quirks.
 Functions: